oaokm/100-Days-of-Code-Challenge/README.md

 ## Day 3 of 100 | **Date: 27-04-2022**
 On this day I do bot, the advantage of this bot provides some services.
 This program is under development.

+## Day 4 of 100 | **Date: 28-04-2022**
+On this day I did a new project which is the binary search.

+For go to folder [Click Here!](https://github.com/oaokm/100-Days-of-Code-Challenge/tree/main/Python/Algorithms/Binary%20Search%20Algorithm